Skysplit/laravel5-intl-translation/README.md

 Please mind that this package **breaks framework default behaviour for validators**.

-Due to `MessageFormatter` structure and methods `Validator::replacer` method should return **array of parameters as *key-value* pair**, instead replacing placeholders in message.
+Due to `MessageFormatter::formatMessage` method, `Validator::replacer` method should return **array of parameters as *key-value* pair**, instead replacing placeholders in message.

 Besides that `app('translator')->get($key)` always returns message in raw format (unparsed).
 Translated messages are returned by: